hturnbull93/birthday-greeter-app/README.md

 # Birthday Greeter App

-A small project to practice using Sinatra, MVC, and handling HTTP response/request cycle.
+A small project to practice using Sinatra, MVC, handling HTTP response/request cycle, and HTML/CSS.

 ## Instructions